-Brain does not process sensory information sufficiently, research team discoversFebruary 13th, 2013 in Neuroscience /
+Brain does not process sensory information sufficiently, research team discoversFebruary 13, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—The reason why some people are worse at learning than others has been revealed by a research team from Berlin, Bochum, and Leipzig, operating within the framework of the Germany-wide network "Bernstein Focus State Dependencies of Learning".